Bank and Monument stations: Notable events

 On 11 January 1941, during the Blitz, 56 people were killed and 69 were seriously injured when a German bomb hit the booking hall, with the blast travelling down the stairs and escalators to the platforms.
 The crater, measuring 120 × 100 ft, was covered with a Bailey bridge for the traffic to pass over.
 The station itself was closed for two months.

 On 7 September 2003, Bank station was used for a disaster training exercise, Exercise Osiris, billed as "the most realistic live disaster exercise of its kind".
 The event, lasting several hours and involving about 500 police, fire brigade, ambulance and London Underground personnel, was intended to prepare the emergency services for mass decontamination in the event of a chemical, biological, radiological or nuclear attack.

 Connections

-A large number of London Bus routes serve the station complex day and night.
+A large number of London Buses routes serve the station complex day and night.